 - To Cassidy Williams:

 Tools can help you scale.
 Do you think our industry is also good in keeping itself busy by spending too much time in the choosing process, and by the migration work required to change tooling?

 - To Eric Meyer:

-It’s one thing to look (back) at the final meyerweb.com, but what was your line of thinking at the start the redesign journey?
+It’s one thing to look (back) at the final meyerweb.com, but what was your approach at the start of the redesign journey?
+Tinker as you go?

 Though I do remember parts of the answer to the first question from the list above, where I asked none other than the author of A Dao of Web Design.
 John answered by flipping the question around, concluding: